-The global cybersecurity market size was $217 billion in 2021 and is forecasted to grow to over $345 billion by 2026.
+The global cybersecurity market, in terms of revenue, was estimated to be worth $173.5 billion in 2022 and is forecasted to grow to $266 billion by 2027.
 The market valuation is expected to increase year over year for many reasons.
 The pandemic introduced an expansive remote workforce, and the continued influx of new technologies has played a pivotal role, opening the door for cybercriminal attacks.
 In this blog, we will discuss best practices for preventing cyberattacks.

 What do Fort Knox, the Federal Reserve Bank, and U.S. Customs and Immigration have in common?
 Air-tight security.
 Employees are the first line of defense against cybercriminals.
 Colocation data centers like Netrality are organizations’ second line of defense against attacks by providing both physical and virtual security.
 While cybersecurity providers are responsible for keeping networks, systems, connected devices, clouds, and databases safe from data breaches, malware, and ransomware attacks.

 To get some Perspective on Cybersecurity, let’s look at a few Statistics.

 The most common cause of a data breach is stolen or compromised credentials.
 It takes on average 327 days before this type of breach is recognized by an organization.

 It is estimated that there is a cyberattack every 44 seconds.

 The international annual cost of cybercrime is about $6 trillion.